Looking for a spooky side dish for Halloween? Look no further!

 Bake the breadsticks at 425 degrees F. Bake them until they are lightly golden brown on top.

-The Garlic Butter Topping (make while your bones bake)
+The Garlic Butter Topping (make this while your bones bake)

 Halloween Breadsticks need a buttery topping and I think they need some garlic too!
 For these bones I make a garlic butter spread that is perfect!